cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~

 Notice that Unblind computes (Z-rY) = k(H_1(x)+rG) - rkG = kH_1(x) by
-the commutativity of scalar multiplication in GG.
+the commutativity of scalars.
 This is the same
 output as in the original Unblind algorithm.

 # NIZK Discrete Logarithm Equality Proof {#dleq}